 Falling in Love with Tchotchkes

-Most of my inspiration to create a series of paintings is conjured up while jogging through the hills in my neighborhood.
-On weekends, my route will occasionally take me passed a yard sale or two, and my eyes invariably make a quick scan of the plethora of stuff laid out along the driveway.
-These scans seem to linger on trinkets and collectables, so one time I indulged this curiosity and stopped at a sale to examine a unique miniature glass "Tchotchke".
-Immediately attracted to it's nostalgic aura and how I would depict it's nuances on a canvas, I felt dismayed that I had not tucked money into my running shoe.
+Most of my inspiration to create a series of paintings happens while jogging through the hills in my neighborhood.
+On weekends, my route will occasionally take me passed a yard sale or two, and my eyes invariably make a quick scan of the plethora of stuff laid out in the driveway.
+These scans seem to linger on trinkets and collectibles, so one time I indulged this curiosity and stopped at a sale to examine a unique miniature glass "Tchotchke."
+Immediately attracted to its nostalgic aura and how I would depict its nuances on a canvas, I felt dismayed that I had not tucked money into my running shoe.
 When I got home, I drove back, but that little treasure of a reference for a painting was gone.
-Hence began my quest to paint collectables, once owned and cherished, these inanimate objects had imbued their charm into my artistic mind.
+Hence began my quest to paint collectibles, once owned and cherished, these inanimate objects had imbued their charm into my artistic mind.
 My studio happens to be just a few miles from an area with resale shops.
-A self proclaimed "non-shopper", I have surprisingly derived great pleasure perusing the shops for creative inspiration.
-This work has become a special collection of second chances; Tchotchkes formerly valued with sentiment, now discarded, will have a new legacy depicted in a fine art painting.
+A self-proclaimed "non-shopper," I have surprisingly derived great pleasure perusing the shops for creative inspiration.
+This work has become an extraordinary collection of second chances; Tchotchkes formerly valued with a personal sentiment, now discarded, will have a new legacy depicted in a fine art painting.